How to change a plug socket

 Step 11: Go to your fuse box and switch the power back on

-Take suitable and appreciate testing to ensure electrical safety.
+Take suitable and appropriate testing to ensure electrical safety.

 How to fit a flush-mounted socket in a stud wall